Are LEDs good for dark skies?

 How could LEDs help dark skies?

-- Take advantage of LED dimming technologies to dim or turn off lights when activity or traffic levels justify it.
+- Take advantage of dimming technologies to dim or turn off lights when activity or traffic levels justify it.

 …And for any light type:

 - Only light roadways when a full assessment of costs (both fiscal and environmental) and benefits, including fiscal, environmental, and safety, shows overall benefits.